-The information directly below comes from the 'World Beyond Palestine can be found at this link.
+The information directly below comes from the 'World Beyond Palestine' can be found at this link.
 There was no point in my recreating it because they have done a marvelous job.
 These are a few excerpts from this site.

 Map - The World in Outline at the Time of Jesus